Rio Carnival Gets Political In Bolsonaros Brazil - UrduPoint

 Those are likely references to Bolsonaro, a retired army captain, and Rio Mayor Marcelo Crivella, a fellow far-right politician, who is a bishop in one of Brazil's biggest evangelical mega-churches.

-Other schools have chosen themes such as the environment, fake news in Brazil's 2018 presidential race, and black and women's rights.
+Other schools have chosen themes such as fake news in Brazil's 2018 presidential race and black and women's rights.

-- Funding cut - Crivella has openly criticized the city's world-famous party since taking office in 2016, and steadily cut the 28 million reals ($6.4 million) in annual public funding the top samba schools used to receive.
+- Funding cut - Crivella has openly criticized the city's world-famous party since taking office in 2016 and steadily cut the 28 million reals ($6.4 million) in annual public funding that the top samba schools used to receive.

 Mangueira won last year's contest with another politically charged show that spoke out against Brazil's 1964-1985 military dictatorship.
 Bolsonaro, an army officer at the time, has often praised the military regime.